saltwatersardine/Data-Analytics-Projects/Bike_Share_Data_Analysis_Case_Study_Using_R.md

 **<ins>Key Tasks</ins>**
 * [x] Download data and store it appropriately.
-  - I have securely downloaded the data from this [source](https://divvy-tripdata.s3.amazonaws.com/index.html) and made copies on both my computer and Github repository.
+  - Downloaded the previous 12 months of [Cyclistic trip data](https://divvy-tripdata.s3.amazonaws.com/index.html), and saved it in a created folder on my desktop using appropriate file-naming conventions.
 * [x] Identify how it’s organized.
-  - All trip data is in comma-delimited (.CSV) format.
+  - Once the data is downloaded, I'll load it into RStudio and inspect the structure of the dataset.
+Look for the number of rows and columns, and understand what each column represents.
+In this case the all trip data is in comma-delimited (.CSV) format.
 Column names "ride_id", "rideable_type", "started_at", "ended_at", "start_station_name", "start_station_id", "end_station_name", "end_station_id", "start_lat", "start_lng", "end_lat", "end_lng", "member_casual" (Total 13 column)
 * [x] Sort and filter the data.
-  - To ensure that the analysis is based on the latest information related to the business task, I will utilize the data from the most recent 12 months.
+  - Based on the size of the dataset, the data used for this analysis will be from the latest 12 months.
 * [x] Determine the credibility of the data.
-  - I can answer the business questions using a public dataset for this case study.
-But, due to data privacy concerns, I can't use riders' personal information to determine if casual riders live in the Cyclistic service area or if they have bought multiple single passes.
+  - This data is provided by Motivate International Inc, so it should be reliable.
+Note that because of privacy considerations, the data does not include personally identifiable information.
+Therefore, some analyses (like connecting pass purchases to credit card numbers) will not be possible.
   -
 **<ins>Deliverable</ins>**
 * [x] A description of all data sources used